 Bottom Line

 Want to really challenge yourself on extreme incline levels?
-The NordicTrack Commercial X32i features a -6% incline up to a whopping 40% incline.
+The NordicTrack Commercial X24 treadmill features a -6% decline and goes up to a whopping 40% incline.
+We rated the machine a 4.25 out of 5 overall with a solid 4 out of 5 for customizations and ergonomics.

-This is a high-end treadmill, clocking in around $4,500 and making it the most expensive piece of equipment on this list.
-However, it’s also fully loaded with features, earning a perfect 5 out of 5 on our scoring chart for tech capabilities (there is a 32-inch touchscreen) and for dynamic programming (this offers interactive iFIT workouts with a paid subscription.
+This is a high-end treadmill, clocking in at around $4,000 and making it the most expensive piece of equipment on this list.
+However, it’s also fully loaded with features, earning a perfect 5 out of 5 on our scoring chart for technology benefits (there is a 24-inch touchscreen) and for dynamic programming (this treadmill offers interactive iFIT workouts with a paid subscription).

-In terms of footprint, this isn’t a small machine, nor is it light.
-You’ll need plenty of room for the X32i, which weighs 462 pounds.
-Also, the assembly is quite a process; we recommend springing the $199 for professional assembly.
+In terms of footprint, this isn’t a small or light machine.
+We rate it a 1 out of 5 for footprint and portability.
+You’ll need plenty of room for the X24, which weighs over 400 pounds and doesn’t fold.
+Also, if the assembly is anything like the X32i treadmill, the process will be quite challenging.
+We recommend springing for professional assembly.

 Best Sled Treadmill: Xebex SledTrac 6000